vpenso/scripts/README.md

 fi
 ```

 The `~/.zshrc.d/` directory is used to enable drop-in configuration of Zsh.
-Add
-more files with shell aliases, functions, and environment variables.

-Add the Zsh configuration from this repository [etc/zshrc.d/](etc/zshrc.d) into
+Copies custom Zsh configuration files from [etc/zshrc.d/](etc/zshrc.d) into
 the `~/zshrc.d` directory.

 ```